R0NAM1/zemond/README.md

 - Plugins for (AI detection, license plate detection, other behaviors), just ran as a seperate thread definition.
 - User audit log
 - Custom video element controls
+- Docker swarm integration so we can have multiple nodes for distributed processing

 (Snapshots and promo crap, reference other git repos)